Self-Hosted

 Which LLM providers and models are supported?

-All major providers via LiteLLM: Anthropic Claude, OpenAI GPT, Google Gemini, and 100+ models through OpenRouter.
-You can also serve open-source models locally with vLLM.
+All major providers via LiteLLM: Anthropic Claude, OpenAI, Azure Foudnation Models, Google AI Studio, and thousands of open models through OpenRouter, Databricks, etc. You can also connnect to locally served open-weights models if you run your own GPU infrastructure.
 Models are grouped by capability — chat, agentic, image generation — and can be enabled or restricted per team.

 What is Cowork Agent?